VijayaBhat/Chatbot/pizza-builder-tutorial-master/README.md

-Go to the project directory and run: then you will see simple chat
+Go to the project directory and run: then you will see simple chat for building a PIZZA

 ### `npm install`